GorgonMeducer/perf_counter/README.md

 **NOTE**: If you deploy perf_counter using cmsis-pack and encounter this issue, please **DO NOT** call function `user_code_insert_to_systick_handler()` in this **should-be-empty** `SysTick_Handler()`.

-### 3.2 Why I see perf_counter is in red in MDK project manager?
+### 3.2 Why do I see perf_counter in red in the MDK project manager?

-Since version v2.1.0 I removed the unnecessary bundle feature from the cmsis-pack, hence causing this problem if you have used the older version.
+Since version v2.1.0 I removed the unnecessary bundle feature from the cmsis-pack, causing this problem if you have used the older version.

 To solve this problem: